RedhawkSDR/transceiver-api/fei_modifications.md

 `frontend_tuner_allocation_struct` as a `StreamSRI` keyword to effect atomic configuration of the radio's settings.

+_**Concern**: the `StreamSRI` already has a hard requirement on the `xdelta` and REDHAWK already has a convention for `CHAN_RF` and `COL_RF`.
+Perhaps we should just add keywords for the bandwidth and the gain?
+This would affect the proposed IDL for QueuedTransmitter interface below._

 #### Pros :

 * Many stakeholders have asked for atomic configuration of the radio.